GPSBabel/gpsbabel/tools/qtci/README.md

 Usage:

     build-android-gradle-project project.pro

 Required Environment Variables

-	QT_HOME [Required] The home directory of installed Qt. (e.g ~/Qt/5.7) KEYSTORE [Optional] The location of keystore.
-If it is set, it will be used to sign the created apk KEYALIAS [Optional] The alias of the keystore
-	KEYPASS  [Optional] The password of keystore.
+    QT_HOME [Required] The home directory of installed Qt. (e.g., ~/Qt/5.7) KEYSTORE [Optional] The location of keystore.
+If it is set, it will be used to sign the created apk KEYALIAS [Optional] The alias of the keystore KEYPASS  [Optional] The password of keystore.
         ANDROID_TARGET_SDK_VERSION [Optional] Target Android SDK version.
 The default value is "19"

 (5) bin/increase-android-version-code